-If someone you care about is in an abusive relationship, you can help them stay safe.
-Click here to learn more.
+Is someone you care about in an abusive relationship?
+You can help them stay safe.

 - If you plan events, hire a speaker who can educate your group about domestic violence.
-(Click here to invite me to speak.)
+(Invite me to speak!)

-- If you’re a school administrator, principle, or teacher, bring someone in to educate the youth about dating violence and unhealthy relationships.
+- If you’re a school administrator, principal, or teacher, bring someone in to educate students about dating violence and unhealthy relationships.

 - Become politically educated so you can vote for lawmakers who fight against domestic violence.
-You can also call/write lawmakers and let them know this is an area important to their constituents.
+You can also call or write lawmakers and let them know this subject is important to their constituents.